Back to Living Real Change

 Chronic stress can spike your cortisol, increase your risk of disease and sap your energy.
 But despite its bad rap, could stress have some health benefits?

-Yes, depending on the way you perceive the stress, says Lauren Garvey, MS, CRC, NCC, a counselor and facilitator at Thomas F. Chapman Family Cancer Wellness at Piedmont.
+Yes, depending on the way you perceive stress, says Lauren Garvey, MS, CRC, NCC, a counselor and facilitator at Thomas F. Chapman Family Cancer Wellness at Piedmont.

 Change the way you view stress